© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kilvington medieval settlement and part of an open field system, 400m south west of Staunton Hall is a scheduled monument protected by Historic England under reference 1020647.
 View the official record →

-Kilvington medieval settlement is a deserted medieval village site located approximately 400 metres south-west of Staunton Hall in Nottinghamshire.
+Kilvington medieval settlement is a scheduled ancient monument comprising archaeological remains of a medieval village located approximately 400 metres south-west of Staunton Hall in Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020647.

 Kilvington medieval settlement and part of an open field system, 400m south west of Staunton Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020647.